semanticClimate/p/en/posts/oaweek_semantic.md

 ---
-title: Searching for climate knowledge
+title: Explaining semantic
-date: 2022-10-22
+date: 2022-10-23
-summary: Approaches to search
+summary: What semantic means and what it offers
 author: Peter Murray-Rust
 tags:
   - pdf